mistersingh179/sidekik/notes/step8.md

 - refactor processRpcUrl to have proper if statement for `instance.current` ✅
 - removing and adding directory does not read its files which were before removed. ✅
   - seems like it still has cache even though it was removed. ✅
-- pending tx via metamask did not show spinner while tx was being mined
+- pending tx via metamask did not show spinner while tx was being mined 🚧
-- not fetching abi when connected to metamask
+- not fetching abi when connected to metamask 🚧
-- make refreshing not remove all data

 ### bug - slowness / performance issue when syncing directory ✅